 - Database and tools development that meet your practice needs – such as digital sexual health questionnaires and decision tools, localized service provider finders, and other interactive tools.

 - Mobile apps or other systems.
 We can build and customize tools – or work with you to adapt our existing tools for birth control push reminders and appointment reminders.

-Bedsider is designed to be a tool for women to learn about their birth control options, better manage their birth control, and in the process avoid getting pregnant until they are ready.
+Bedsider is designed to be a tool to help people learn about birth control options, better manage birth control, and in the process avoid getting pregnant until they are ready.
 The centerpiece of the Bedsider program is information about birth control methods as well as online tools on where to get birth control.
 This site allows users to explore and compare all available methods of contraception, set up birth control or appointment reminders, view videos of their peers discussing personal experiences with various methods of contraception, and be entertained and informed by humorous animated shorts that debunk myths about birth control.
 This site also provides a comprehensive list of locations to get birth control.
 Visitors to Bedsider.org can type in their zip code to find the closest clinic or place to get contraception over the counter

 A 2014 study showed that Bedsider works.
-Bedsider is the first digital intervention in reproductive health in the U.S.—with adults as an audience—that has shown to prevent unplanned pregnancy.
+Bedsider is the first digital intervention in reproductive health in the US—with adults as an audience—that has shown to prevent unplanned pregnancy.

 Among women age 18 to 29 who participated in the yearlong randomized controlled trial:

 - Women in the Bedsider group were 1.51 times less likely to have a pregnancy scare than those in the control group.